ITR Season 2025 Banner

 Does ITR-4 have capital gain?

-No, ITR-4 does not have the option for capital gains.
+ITR-4 can be filed if income from Long Term Capital Gain under section 112A does not exceed Rs 1.25 lakh.
+It cannot be filed if we have other capital gains income.
 If any person has capital gains, ITR-2 or ITR-3 can be filed in case of individuals and HUF.

 Clear offers taxation & financial solutions to individuals, businesses, organizations & chartered accountants in India.
 Clear serves 1.5+ Million happy customers, 20000+ CAs & tax experts & 10000+ businesses across India.